 Only approved USTA tennis balls shall be used, and three (3) new tennis balls must be provided for each match.
-New balls must be used for the third set in the event the team match is not yet decided.

-It is required that each court have flip cards for players to use in keeping the set score, adjustable net straps and nets in good condition.
-Penalty: If flip cards are not provided, the offending/home team will be required to start the match with a one game penalty plus loss of toss, on any court without scorecards.
+It is required that each court have scorecards for players to use in keeping the set score, adjustable net straps and nets in good condition.
+Penalty: If scorecards are not provided, the offending/home team will be required to start the match with a one game penalty plus loss of toss, on any court without scorecards.
 Penalty must be implemented at the start of play.